operatorequals/covertutils/docs/index.rst

 .. _Empire : https://www.powershellempire.com/

-This package contains most **Building Blocks** of a backdoor. it covers the most common coding tasks when creating anything from a simple `reverse TCP shell` to a full-blown feature-rich `Agent`.
+This package contains most **Building Blocks** of a backdoor.
+It covers the common coding tasks when creating anything from a simple `reverse TCP shell` to a full-blown, feature-rich, extend-able, `Agent`.

 It also uses a simplistic approach of what a backdoor is, breaking it down to its basic components: